Go1dleader/RetroErNotes/README.md

 ## Contributors & Stuff
 Thank you so much to [@Sr-campelo](https://github.com/sr-campelo) for making the kickass theme that I totally ripped off, you are great man.

 The following lines in this section were added by Sr-Campelo.
-I can't honestly say anything about them, but I would guess they're pretty cool.
+I can't honestly say anything about them, but I would guess they're pretty cool:

 Big thanks to [@incantatem1](https://github.com/incantatem1) for their constant collaboration.
 Misty Mirage dark colorscheme is their request, you can go thank them [here](https://github.com/sr-campelo/retronotes/issues/2).